MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 0           | 95,150           | 0              | 0            | 11,750             |
 | 97,150      | 172,150          | 75,000         | 0            | 0                  |

-Withholding rates for taxpayers filing as MAR, Tax table type
+Withholding rates for taxpayers filing as MAR, Tax table type:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over |
 |-------------|------------------|----------------|--------------|--------------------|